michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ### Story Prioritization

-I am not sure how to describe this algorithm in an interesting way but basically the goal is to try to use stories that were larger or closer to the top of the page on the Fox/MSNBC homepage so the letter is talking about top events.
-Check out this visual:
+In lieu of trying to explain a complex algorithm in paragraph form i fed the code to opus 4.1 and asked for a visual to explain the algorithm and it turned out pretty good actually:

 <div style="margin: 30px 0; padding: 20px; background: white; border-radius: 8px; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
 <svg viewBox="0 0 800 500" width="100%" height="auto" style="max-width: 800px; display: block; margin: 0 auto;">